robertdebock/learn-terraform/BASIC/variables.md

 ## Locals or local variables

 You can set variables that are only usable in the (root) module.
-For example, you could take a regulare variable, prefix or suffix and use the local variable.
+For example, you could take a regular variable, prefix or suffix and use the local variable.

 ```hcl
 # You can define a mandatory input variable.